grahamgill/foobar/README.md

 # Google foobar solutions
+I first started doing foobar after being invited in April 2022.
+There have been some fun and challenging problems.
+I've done them on occasions when I felt that real life wouldn't interfere too much.
+Now I have only the one Level 5 problem left to attempt.

+I didn't start saving the entire problem text until recently, so I can't reconstruct the original problem wording in terms of bunnies, trainers, minions and Commander Lambda.
+What follows are notes for each problem from the comments I included in the solution code.

 ## Level 1
 One week to solve the problem.
 That's not saying you need a week to solve it.
 It's in case you have other things going on in your life.